 The sun has finally pulled up his socks and got his hat on, which means that we all want to permanently be in a beer garden, wearing a pair of sunnies and clutching a cold pint of beer.

-We've compiled this handy list of Cardiff's top sunny spots to enjoy a pint, so come 5pm, you know where to go!
+We've compiled this handy list of Cardiff's top sunny spots to enjoy a pint, so come 5pm, you know exactly where to go!

 Another pub owned by Wales' largest brewery, Brains.
 Popular with locals, the garden has plenty of picnic tables and stays sun-lit until relatively late.
 Kick off your flip flops and enjoy the feeling of grass between your toes!